Reviews You Can Rely On

 Frame Design

-Ibis gave the aluminum-framed Ripley AF similar lines and looks to the carbon model, as well as the same DW-Link suspension design.
+Ibis gave the aluminum-framed Ripley AF similar lines and looks to the carbon model and the same DW-Link suspension design.
 DW-Link is a dual-link system with two links attaching the rear triangle to the seat tube, one about mid-way up and the other just above the bottom bracket.
-Both links move in the same direction as the bike cycles through its travel, with a clevis driving the rear shock which is attached about 2/3 of the way up the downtube.
+Both links move in the same direction as the bike cycles through its travel, with a clevis driving the rear shock, which is attached about 2/3 of the way up the downtube.
 The DW-Link design provides a stable pedaling platform, excellent small bump compliance, a supportive mid-stroke, and ample progression at the end of the travel.
 The frame also features internal cable routing, room within the front triangle for a full-size water bottle, and molded chainstay protection.
 The Ripley AF comes in four frame sizes, Small-XL.

-Like they did when they came out with the Ripmo AF, Ibis made some minor changes to the geometry of the Ripley AF compared to the carbon version.
+Like they did when they came out with the Ripmo AF, Ibis made minor changes to the geometry of the Ripley AF compared to the carbon version.
 The main difference is the 65.5-degree head tube angle, which is a full degree slacker than the carbon model.
-The slacker head tube angle also adds 10mm to the wheelbase length across all sizes, and our size Large measured 1,217mm.
+The slacker head tube angle also adds 10mm to the wheelbase length across all sizes, and our size L measured 1,217mm.
 The rest of the measurements remain the same, with a 630mm effective top tube length, 475mm reach, 432mm chainstays, and a 76-degree effective seat tube angle.
 Our large test bike tipped the scales at 33 lbs and 3 oz set up tubeless without pedals.

 Design Highlights